Please click on the question to read the answers. If you have a question to ask please send us an email to email@example.com

 Mediation is a non legal way of resolving disputes.
 The Mediator acts as an impartial third party and facilitates discussion between the conflicted parties enabling them to reach suitable and mutually acceptable agreements.
 Mediation can be used to resolve a variety of disputes including but not limited to, family disagreements, Divorce/Separation matters including asset division, Children’s arrangements, workplace conflict and commercial disputes.

 This differs depending on the mediation case type.
-A typical Divorce case which involves the division of assets and children’s arrangements will be completed on average within 3 sessions.
+A typical Divorce case which involves the division of assets and children’s arrangements will be completed on average within 3 or 4 sessions.

 Workplace and Commercial disputes are normally resolved within 24 Hours of the mediation beginning.
 These disputes are normally mediated in an intensive half day or daily session.